prabha-coder/SSL-Activation/README.md

-# SSL-Activation for Bitnami Certbot method
+# Let's encrypt SSL-Activation for Bitnami Certbot method

 1.Certbot is not available in the default ubuntu repository.
 Run the below command to add ppa repository.<br>
 <br>